ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa2/index.md

 ## Asking for Help

-This is a *closed* PA, so you cannot get any help from other students or ask implementation questions of the staff.
-If you have any questions about the PA, you must ask them as _private_ questions on Piazza.
-Do not post publicly about this PA, even for clarification questions.
-Doing so is a violation of academic integrity.
-The full rules for closed PAs are <a href="../#programming">on the course web site</a>.

 You can always ask the staff about anything from lecture.
-For this PA, you may find it especially helpful to go over the worksheets and code from January 14 (Monday) and January 16 (Wednesday).
-The staff will politely decline requests to help with the PA, however.
+For this PA, you may find it especially helpful to go over the worksheets and code from lecture.

 If you have any policy questions, please ask!

 ## Style

 There are no graded style requirements for this PA, which has the same suggestions as PA1.
 We may give you feedback on style, which you should pay attention to, because future assignments will assign points to style.

 ## README